oracle-livelabs/apex/online-book-store-app/14-razorpay-payement-integration/14-razorpay-payement-integration.md

 2. Click Page **17 - Shopping Cart**

-3. Right-Click **Order Information** and Create the following three page items, one after the other:
+3. Right-click **Order Information** and Create the following three page items, one after the other:

       | Name            |  Type   |
       | --------------- |  ------ |